-Recently, with the dramatic increase in the number of people using portable computers—whether they be iPhones, iPads, Amazon Kindles, Barnes & Noble Nooks, Android tablets, net books, “clunky” laptops, or other media which read ePub, Mobi, and other eBook formats, there has been a press on publishers to produce their publications in a format that is easily readable by these varied technologies.
+With the dramatic increase in the number of people using portable computers—whether they be iPhones, iPads, Amazon Kindles, Barnes & Noble Nooks, Android tablets, net books, “clunky” laptops, or other devices which read ePub, Mobi, and other eBook formats, there has been a press on publishers to produce their publications in a format that is easily readable by these varied technologies.

 The most accepted method for producing consistent formatting on mobile readers is the same as the best method for producing consistent web formatting—by hand-coding the material at a text-only level, just like HTML.
 Automated software applications just don’t provide the same level of quality as work done by a careful, meticulous human.